wso2/docs-ei/en/streaming-integrator/docs/guides/triggering-integration-flows.md

 ```
 ##### Executing and getting results
 * Send event to defined "http" source hosted in "http://localhost:8006/productionStream".
-* Sample cURL is as follows.
+* Sample cURL command is as follows.
 `curl -X POST -d "{\"event\":{\"symbol\":\"soap\",\"amount\":110.23}}" http://localhost:8006/productionStream --header "Content-Type:application/json"`
-* Execute the above command or command similar to the above where an average value for "amount" attribute is larger than 100.
+* Execute the above command or a command similar to the above where an average value for "amount" attribute is larger than 100 within a minute.
-* After 1 minute's time, if the average amount is larger than 100.00 for a particular symbol, the streaming integrator will trigger an integration flow in the micro integrator, which will then send a response back after executing the deployed integration flows.
+* After a minute, if the average amount is larger than 100.00 for a particular symbol, the streaming integrator will trigger an integration flow in the micro integrater, which will send a response back after executing the integration flows.
 This response will be printed on the carbon console of the streaming integrator.

 ## Triggering integration flows through micro integrator